Australian weed identification of Crowsfoot weed with its distinctive seedhead

 A thick, healthy turf cover with no bare areas, inhibits Crowsfoot and its seed production.
 Other cultural options that avoid the use of chemicals include:

-- Hand pull.
-Although diffiuclt to hand pull due to its liking for compact soils, you can control Eleusine indica if you dig it up with a shovel.
+• Hand pull.
+Although difficult to hand pull due to its liking for compact soils, you can control Eleusine indica if you dig it up with a shovel.
 This is best done when the soil is moist.

-- Give it time.
+• Give it time.
 Goosegrass is an annual that dies in frost in the Autumn or Winter.
-So in areas like Canberra and regional NSW if you keep on top of the seed the problem will redcue year on year.
+So in areas like Canberra and regional NSW if you keep on top of the seed the problem will reduce year on year.

-As we mentioned, Goosegrass is often present in areas with heavy soil compaction and where there is limited turfgrass competiton.
-Coring in heavily trafficked areas alleviates one of the main factors that favour this weed and limits turfgrass growth and promotes competition.
+• You often find Goosegrass in heavily compacted areas, and where there is limited grass competition.
+Coring heavily trafficked areas alleviates one of the main factors that favours this weed.

-You should aim to core when the turf is actively growing and so recovers quickly.
-Any exposed soil areas after this work tends to favour weed encroachment as voids left in turf permit weed invasion during periods of peak germination.
+• Aim to core the turf when its actively growing so it recovers quickly.
+Any bare soil areas after you finish this will tend to favour weed encroachment.

 Chemical Control of Crowsfoot from your lawn.